Scrum for engineering teams: Product Owner and Sprint Review in R&D

 In a hardware context, “tools” are not just software.
 They are a system of combined practices:

-• Technical backlog: prioritisation by technical value and risk (not just business value)
+• Technical backlog: prioritisation by technical value and risk (not just business value).
+The R&D technical backlog integrates regulatory requirements, manufacturing constraints and subsystem dependencies, enabling sprint planning that accounts for industrial realities.

-• Visual management: Kanban adapted to procurement lead times and workshop constraints
+• Visual management: Kanban adapted to procurement lead times and workshop constraints.
+The industrial Kanban board makes visible the blockages related to suppliers, order lead times and test equipment availability.

-• Hardware continuous integration: incremental validation of subsystems (mechanical + electronics + embedded software)
+• Hardware continuous integration: incremental validation of subsystems (mechanical + electronics + embedded software).
+Hardware continuous integration means verifying subsystem compatibility at each iteration, instead of discovering interface problems at final integration.

 Agile platforms for regulated product development